ArturR0k3r/I2C_scanner_stm32/README.md

 1) Change the #include hal_xxxxxxxxxxx.h depending of your board
 2) Upload the soft into the board
-3) Open TeraTerm and connect to the COMx x-the port where your board is connected
+3) Open TeraTerm and connect to the COMx x-the port where your board is connected(TERATERM file)